dgoldman-msft/PSServicePrincipal/README.md

 5. Select 'API Permissions' to verify that 'Exchange.ManageAsApp' has been added successfully.
 6. Select 'Grant Admin Consent for 'YourDomain' (Default Directory).

 > This will apply the permissions to the application in the tenant.
+Please allow up to 2 hours for Azure AD replication to take effect.

-7. Add your application to an Azure security role that you want your application to have rights for.
+7. Add your application to an Azure security RBAC role that you want your application to have rights for.
 (This is based on your security model).